juliasilge/supervised-ML-case-studies-course/slides/chapter3_10.md

 # Cross-validation

-Julia Silge
-Data Scientist at Stack Overflow

 Notes: You have created a training set and testing set and laid out how to deal with class imbalance via upsampling.
 Now it's time to talk about a new resampling approach.
 In the first two case studies, we used bootstrap resampling and talked through what that means.
-In this chapter, we're going to use cross-validation.
+In this chapter, we're going to use **cross-validation**.

 ---